Sports bar guide

 2635 N. Mayfair Rd., (414) 302-1900

-Each BW-3 location is different; the downtown location offers two big screen TVs and about nine smaller TVs, some with trivia games and SportsCenter constantly playing.
+Each Buffalo Wild Wings (otherwise known as BW-3 or B-Dubs) location is different; the Downtown location offers two big screen TVs and about nine smaller TVs, some with trivia games and SportsCenter constantly playing.
 There are also several sports-related video games, two dart boards and a head-to-head baseball game called Home Run Classic you can play from the bar.

 The only drawback to watching a game at BW-3 is the acoustics.
 It's nearly impossible to hear a game being called, as the ambient noise of the bar is usually overbearing.

-The Mayfair Road location of BW-3 has a different layout, with a bar area separate from the restaurant area and pool tables in addition to darts and a number of TVs.
+The Mayfair Road location has a different layout, with a bar area separate from the restaurant area and pool tables in addition to darts and a number of TVs.

 A national chain that strives to be more restaurant than bar, Champps still offers enough gigantic TVs, scoring updates and game-related specials to qualify it as one of the better places in town to eat a sit-down meal while taking in a game or two.